iamparkchan/wave-lab/README.md

 # Wave Lab
-Wave Propagation Simulation Demo for Educational Purpose
+Wave propagation simulation demo for educational purpose

 * main.c : C source code for parallel version of wave lab.
 A MPI implementation is necessary to compile and run.
 * main_serial.c : C source code for serial version of wave lab.